Custom Alert Details

 OutOfOrder indicates that time has been mutated to maintain the order of arrival, but the original IDR time was older than 4.

-If you want to customize the appearance of log entries by applying different labels, you can create a custom alert.
+If you want to customize the appearance of log entries by applying different labels, you can create a basic detection rule.

 Create an Investigation

-Once an alert fires based on your query, you have the option for InsightIDR to automatically open an Investigation.
+Once a detection is triggered from your query, you have the option for InsightIDR to automatically open an Investigation.

-When creating an alert, turn on the Create an Investigation button to enable this action.
+When creating a rule, turn on the Create an Investigation button to enable this action.
 Then define your notification throttle.

 Create New Email Recipients

-When you using email to send alerts to your team, you can create a new email recipient.
+When you are using email to send notifications to your team, you can create a new email recipient.

 To add new email recipients: